makerdao/community/governance/votes/Executive Vote - February 22, 2023.md

 ## Resources

-Additional information about the Governance process can be found in the [Governance](https://community-development.makerdao.com/en/learn/governance) section of the MakerDAO community portal.
+Additional information about the Governance process can be found in the [Maker Operational Manual](https://manual.makerdao.com).

-To participate in future Governance calls, please [join us](https://github.com/makerdao/community/tree/master/governance/governance-and-risk-meetings) every Thursday at 17:00 UTC.
+To participate in future Governance calls, please [join us](https://forum.makerdao.com/tag/pubcall-:-governance-and-risk) every Thursday at 17:00 UTC.

-To add current and upcoming votes to your calendar, please see the [MakerDAO Public Events Calendar](https://calendar.google.com/calendar/embed?src=makerdao.com_3efhm2ghipksegl009ktniomdk%40group.calendar.google.com&ctz=UTC&mode=week&showCalendars=0&showPrint=0).
+To add current and upcoming votes to your calendar, please see the [MakerDAO Governance Calendar](https://manual.makerdao.com/makerdao/calendars/governance-calendar).